Keeping online events secure is more important than ever in times where remote meetings and webinars are becoming more and more commonplace.

 Note: Each site has a setting to "Allow Non-Member Account Signup".
 Please let us know if you're unsure if this is turned on for you, or if you'd like it to be.

-Step 3: Check that attendees are connected to a record in the database
+Only for associations with an "individual" based member type: Check that attendees are connected to a record in the database

 Lastly, once you have attendees registering, check every so often that the attendee is connected to its corresponding record in the database (if one already exists).
 Sometimes people type in their name instead of selecting it from the dropdown available to them, and if they do, you can edit the attendee's name as an admin to ensure that it's connected to their record, and therefore, their login.

-Changing An Existing Event From Public to Private
+Changing an Existing Event From Public to Private

 If you're transitioning an event that began as public to now become private, remember that the attendees already registered would not have been notified about a unique join link during or after registration.
 You'll want to reach out to them directly with their unique URL and/or setup an automatic event reminder for the event since this will include the link.